instacart/truetime-android/README.md

 It's pretty simple actually.
 We make a request to an NTP server that gives us the actual time.
 We then establish the delta between device uptime and uptime at the time of the network response.
 Each time "now" is requested subsequently, we account for that offset and return a corrected `Date` object.

+Also, once we have this information it's valid until the next time you boot your device.
+This means if you enable the disk caching feature, after a signle successfull SNTP request you can use the information on disk directly without ever making another network request.
+This applies even across application kills which can happen frequently if your users have a memory starved device.

 # Installation

 We use [Jitpack](https://jitpack.io) to host the library.